 Vital business documents can be lost in manifold ways, but the most common appears to be from fire.
-Here are links to three major catastrophes where stored paper files were lost:
+Three major catastrophes where stored paper files were lost to conflagations are:

 - New York City Seven-Alarm Warehouse Fire

 - Mobil Oil $20 million Loss

 A disastrous fire at the Duchess Anna Amalia Library in Weimar, Germany on September 3, 2004 destroyed 25,000 books and damaged an additional 40,000 volumes.
 Although a portion of the information may have been duplicated elsewhere, or even sent to a scanning service, this tragedy highlights the importance of Disaster-Recovery recovery planning and backup for valuable documents.

 Another tragic state library fire occurred in Moscow.

 We could add other, more recent, cases, but have linked to the ones above since they were so dramatic.
 The permanent loss of vital documents can’t always be mitigated through insurance dollars alone.

 In addition, documents have often been lost through:

 - Misfiled and Lost Documents